Getting a Mortgage With a Part-Time Job

 Author: Pete Mugleston

-Here we look in detail at getting a mortgage if you work part-time, whether it’s possible, how to go about applying for one and why using a mortgage broker could boost your chances of approval.
+Here, we look in detail at getting a mortgage if you work part-time, whether it’s possible, how to apply for one, and why using a mortgage broker could boost your chances of approval.

 Can you get a mortgage with a part-time job?

 Yes.
-There are no rules that say the amount of hours someone works in a week has any correlation to whether you’ll be accepted for a mortgage or not.
-The way it might indirectly affect your approval, however, has more to do with your income and the fact that part-time employees are more likely to be on a lower income.
+There are no rules that say the amount of hours someone works in a week correlates to whether you’ll be accepted for a mortgage or not.
+However, the way it might indirectly affect your approval has more to do with your income and the fact that part-time employees are more likely to be on a lower income.

-So, while in theory, you can get a mortgage if you work part-time, what really lenders are occupied with is your affordability status.
+So, while, in theory, you can get a mortgage if you work part-time, lenders are really concerned with your affordability status.

 Lenders might question the following:

-Whatever the situation, your application will be considered on an individual basis and judged on your overall position as a borrower, not just how many hours a week you put in.
+Whatever the situation, your application will be considered individually and judged on your overall position as a borrower, not just how many hours a week you put in.
 It’s advisable to get the support of a good broker if you’re hoping to get a mortgage while working part-time, as they will be able to direct you to the most appropriate lenders for these circumstances.

 How is it possible?

-It might be possible to get a mortgage with a part-time job if you’re deemed suitable by a lender based on the merit of other income factors.
+It might be possible to get a mortgage with a part-time job if a lender considers other income factors sufficient to determine your suitability.

 For example: